opengauss-mirror/openGauss-connector-jdbc/README_en.md

    tar -zxvf openGauss-${version}-JDBC.tar.gz
    ```

-3. After unpacking, you can see two jar packages in the same directory, opengauss-jdbc-${version}.jar and postgresql.jar. opengauss-jdbc-${version}.jar is a package that can coexist with PG-JDBC, the package name is changed from 2.0.1 to org.postgresql.jar. postgresql to org.opengauss, and the driver name is replaced from jdbc:postgresql:// to jdbc:opengauss://.
+3. After unpacking, you can see two jar packages in the same directory, opengauss-jdbc-\\${version}.jar and postgresql.jar. opengauss-jdbc-\\${version}.jar is a package that can coexist with PG-JDBC, the package name is changed from 2.0.1 to org.postgresql.jar. postgresql to org.opengauss, and the driver name is replaced from jdbc:postgresql:// to jdbc:opengauss://.
 This is the same package that is currently available from the maven central repository.

 ### INSTALLING THE DRIVER